-In this paper, we develop a model of within-firm sequential, directed search and study a firm's ability and incentive to steer consumers.
-The paper's main insight is that the firm often benefits from garbling the information it provides to consumers.
-This induces consumers to keep searching but discourages some of them from visiting the firm-a form of garbling overload.
-The incentive to garble the information arises even though the firm and the consumers have in common the interest of maximizing the probability of trade-in particular, the setting abstracts from any self-preferencing or bias in favor of particular products.
-Because of information garbling, an increase in the size of the product line further discourages consumers from visiting the firm-consistent with choice overload.
+We develop a model of within-firm sequential, directed search and study a firm's ability and incentive to steer consumers.
+We find that the firm often benefits from adopting a noisy positioning strategy, which limits the information available to consumers.
+This induces consumers to keep searching but discourages some of them from visiting the firm.
+This occurs even though the firm and the consumers have in common the interest of maximizing the probability of trade.
+Because of such noisy positioning, an increase in the size of the product line further discourages consumers from visiting the firm-consistent with choice overload.